Documentation of a Physical Disability

 Students without Documentation

 Some students contact our office who have not been tested for a learning disability and/or attention deficit disorder, but suspect that they may have one.
 This is more common for nontraditional, returning students.
 Unfortunately, Kansas State University does not have the resources to provide the necessary testing.
 We can, however, refer students to a licensed psychologist who is qualified to conduct a diagnostic evaluation.
 The cost of such an evaluation ranges between $350.00 and $800.00.
 Insurance companies sometimes pay for testing, but often they do not.
-Students who are unable to pay for an evaluation and who suspect that they have a learning disability or an attention deficit disorder should contact the Student Service Office.
+Students who are unable to pay for an evaluation and who suspect that they have a learning disability or an attention deficit disorder should contact the Academic & Student Services Office.
 In some cases, local service agencies can provide financial help to students.

 Students requesting accommodations and services are required to provide disability documentation.